JDN89/h2m/README.md

 A tool that converts HTML (primarily from blogs) into Markdown.
 The concept is to input a URL into the CLI tool, which then saves the Markdown file to the ~/Documents folder.
+I know there are (better) tools out there but this is just a hobby project to learn golang.

 ## TODO
 - [ ] install an LSP for markdown.
 I'm getting randomg error messaged in README.md... (nvim releated)